IBM PS/2 Model 50: Development and release

 The PS/2 Model 50 was introduced on April 2, 1987, alongside the lower-end Model 30 and the higher-end Model 60.
 The PS/2 Model 50, as well as the Model 60, served as the public market introduction of the Micro Channel architecture (MCA), a proprietary bus standard designed by IBM to replace the aging Industry Standard Architecture (ISA) first used in their earlier IBM PCs.
 Being a midrange offering, the Model 50 retailed for 3,595—compared to $2,295 for the entry-level Model 30, which featured an ISA bus.
 The Model 50 was built into a standard desktop-form-factor case, whereas the Model 60 was built into a tower case and featured more drive bays and expansion slots.

 The Model 50 was manufactured at IBM's facility in Boca Raton, Florida.
 By June 1987, the factory was producing 1,000 Model 50s daily, compared to 800 Model 60s.
 The Model 50 proved so popular that the factory experienced parts shortages by the end of the year.
 Within the first year of its availability, IBM sold over 440,000 units of the Model 50, according to Dataquest, with an additional 650,000 units projected for 1988.
-By April 1988, it was the top-selling personal computer globally; it occupied the top spot in this segment into at least late 1989.
+By April 1988, it was the top-selling personal computer globally; it occupied the top spot in this segment into at least late 1989, while in the United Kingdom it was still the best-selling PC in mid-1990.